There are several metrics that a business relies on to measure its performance.

 For startups and small businesses with limited budgets, cost-effective customer acquisition techniques include content marketing, social media management, referral programmes and strategic partnerships.

-Content marketing involves creating valuable and informative content, such as infographics, videos, articles and blog posts.
-It can even be used while leveraging social media platforms to engage with audiences directly.
-Then there are referral programmes, which incentivise existing customers to buy and refer their friends, family or colleagues to the business.
+Content marketing involves creating valuable and informative content, such as infographics, videos, articles, and blog posts.
+It can even be used to leverage social media platforms to engage with audiences directly.
+Then, there are referral programmes, which incentivise existing customers to buy and refer their friends, family, or colleagues to the business.

 Businesses can utilise various SEO techniques to optimise the business website for search engines to improve organic visibility.